 - commercial applicators licensed in a category covering the subject matter content required of private pesticide applicators.

 Certification as a private applicator is accomplished by successfully passing the NJDEP ‘Private Applicator Exam’, based on the corresponding training manual available through County Extension offices.
 Directions on how to order the manual are specified in this website’s listing of New Jersey Pesticide Applicator Manuals.

 There continues to be no specific training requirements (with the exception of manual study) for private applicators.

-Those seeking to apply to take the Private Applicator exam may download a copy of the exam application form and related information at the NJDEP Bureau of Licensing & Pesticide Operations website.
+Those seeking to apply to take the Private Applicator exam may download a copy of the exam application form and related information at the NJDEP Bureau of Licensing & Registrations website.
 A current listing of scheduled exams and locations are specified in this website’s listing of New Jersey Pesticide Applicator Certification Exams.

 The NJDEP posts your Exam results on their website.
 Once you pass the Private Applicator exam, you become a certified Private Applicator.
 Shortly thereafter, applicators receive an ‘invoice’ to complete as an application for a license; there are no licensing fees for Private Pesticide Applicators.
 The Private Pesticide Applicator’s license is valid for five years beginning the first November following applicator certification.